-Managed Portfolio Scheme.
-For more information relating to restrictions that may apply to asset transfers, refer to the Transferring assets in and out of your Portfolio in Part 1 of the MyNorth Managed Portfolios (ARSN 624 544 136) (Scheme).
+NMMT Limited (ABN 42 058 835 573 AFS License 234653), is the responsible entity of MyNorth Managed Portfolios (ARSN 624 544 136) (Scheme).
 To invest in the Scheme, investors will need to obtain the current Product Disclosure Statement (PDS) which is available at northonline.com.au.
 The PDS contains important information about investing in the Scheme and it is important investors consider their circumstances and read the PDS before making a decision about whether to acquire, continue to hold or dispose of interests in the Scheme.
-This quantitative report has been prepared for the purpose of providing general information, without taking accurate or complete.
+This quantitative report has been prepared for the purpose of providing general information, without taking account of any particular investor's objectives, financial situation or needs.
+Although the information is from sources considered reliable, AMP doesn't guarantee that its accurate or complete.
 You shouldn't rely upon it and should seek professional advice before making any financial decision.
 Except where liability under any statute can't be excluded, AMP doesn't accept any liability for any resulting loss or damage to the reader or any other person.
 MyNorth Managed Portfolios are not sponsored, endorsed, sold or promoted by Morningstar, Inc. or any of its affiliates (all such entities, collectively, "Morningstar Entities").
-The Morningstar Entities make no representation or warranties regarding the advisability of investing in managed portfolios generally or in the MyNorth Managed Portfolios in particular, or the ability of the Morningstar Benchmarks to represent.
-The Morningstar Entities and their third party licensors do not guarantee the accuracy and/or the completeness of the Morningstar Benchmarks, and the Morningstar Entities and their (Thidex, S&P/ASX 200 TR Index, S&P/ASX and held left as pow joints indices the data included therein.
+The Morningstar Entities make no representation or warranties regarding the advisability of investing in managed portfolios generally or in the MyNorth Managed Portfolios in particular, or the ability of the Morningstar Benchmarks to accurately represent the asset class or market sector that it purports to represent.
+The Morningstar Entities and their third party licensors shall have no liability for any errors, omissions, or interruptions included therein.
+The S&P/ASX 20 TR Index, S&P/ASX 200 TR Index, S&P/ASX 200 TR Index interruptions of any index or the data included therein.

 These partnered managed portfolios are only available to you, if at the time you made your application, you are a client of Varria Pty Ltd (Varria) (ABN 23 108 047 383, AFSL 234665).
 If you cease to be a client of Varria you will no longer be eligible for access to these partnered managed portfolios.
-We will close your Portfolio within the Scheme and transfer the underlying assets in your Portfolio to your North Platform account or realise the underlying assets to cash and transfer this cash to your North Platform account.
-For more information relating to restrictions that may apply to these partnered managed portfolios, refer to the 'Eligibility'' in Part 1 of the MyNorth Managed Portfolios.
-Portfolios PDS.
+We will close your Portfolio within the Scheme and transfer the underlying assets in your Portfolio to your North Platform account.
+For more information relating to restrictions that may apply to these partnered managed portfolios, refer to the 'Eligibility' in Part 1 of the MyNorth Managed Portfolios DNC